Is Pi Rational Numbers

 Understanding the Proof (Simplified Explanation)

 In the context of pi, a proof by contradiction would start by assuming pi is rational, meaning it can be expressed as p/q, where p and q are integers.
-Then, through a series of mathematical manipulations (often involving trigonometric functions and infinite series), the proof would demonstrate that this assumption leads to an impossible outcome, such as a non-integer equaling an integer.
+Plus, then, through a series of mathematical manipulations (often involving trigonometric functions and infinite series), the proof would demonstrate that this assumption leads to an impossible outcome, such as a non-integer equaling an integer.
 This contradiction invalidates the initial assumption, thus concluding that pi must be irrational.

 Pi's Transcendence: An Even Deeper Dive